olwend/jest-api-tests/README.md

 npm t string or jest string will run only string (and other files with string in names)

 Standard output of test run is to console window.
 The full jest_html_reporters.html is in the root directory.
-These can be run as background processes by ‘$jest dev_merchant & jest perf_merchant & jest local_merchantx’
-Tests are excluded from running by prefixing dep_
+These can be run to ramp up volume as background processes by ‘$jest dev_merchant & jest perf_merchant & jest local_merchantx’ Tests are excluded from running by prefixing dep_  (good idea to exclude local when running tests on dev or test)

 * Debugging
 To view the tests in progress uncomment settings in ./jest_config/setup.js